neil7057/pjl_host_system/README.md

 * There is a Top of the Page scrolling button on each page.
 * There is a list of all products and this is searchable by keyword within title or description
 * Visitors can create an account and save their information for speedier future checkout
-* Online payments are processed
+* Online payments are processed via Stripe
-* Rgeisterde users can view order history
+* Registered users can view order history
+* Email communication is via Gmail

 ## Technologies Used